-The adult may be invited to attend the meeting.
-However, consideration should be given to whether full or partial attendance is appropriate.
+The adult should be invited to attend the meeting where possible.
+However, consideration should also be given to whether full or partial attendance is appropriate.

 In some cases, the adult's presence may:

 - Increase risk (e.g. due to full disclosure of sensitive information), - Impact their ability to engage with the process, or - Inhibit open discussion between professionals.